 NHS Lyme disease testing

-If you live in a Lyme endemic area where demand for Lyme disease tests is high, there may be a local laboratory which your blood may be sent to for initial testing using an ELISA test (see below).
+If you live in an area where demand for Lyme disease tests is high, there may be a local laboratory which your blood may be sent to for initial testing using an ELISA test (see below).

-- the National Lyme Borreliosis Testing Laboratory (NLBTL) at Raigmore Hospital tests samples from Scotland.
+- The National Lyme Borreliosis Testing Laboratory (NLBTL) at Raigmore Hospital tests samples from Scotland.

 Some frequently asked questions